 Counselling offers a confidential space to talk and think through any personal difficulties with a trained professional.
 Many people find it helpful to do this with someone who is not a friend or family member.
 Counselling does not involve giving advice but can help you gain insight into your issues and help you develop unused skills and resources.
 Your counsellor can work with you to help you make decisions and changes that can develop your emotional resilience, enabling you to fulfil your academic, vocational and personal potential.

 How to book and contact us

-Information on how to book an appointment and speak to our team can be found on the counselling service page on ELITE in the Health and Wellbeing section.
+Information on how to book an appointment and speak to our team can be found on the Counselling Service page on ELITE in the Health and Wellbeing section for your campus.

 Frequently Asked Questions

 What problems can I talk about in counselling?

 You can talk to a counsellor about anything that is important to you or any personal concerns that arise while you are at the University.
 Some of the issues brought to counselling include:

 - Academic issues

 - Loss and bereavement

 - Sexual and personal identity issues